 Debt consolidation can be an effective means of regaining control of potentially runaway credit card debt.
 It gives you freedom by lowering the interest rates on debts and also helps to reduce monthly payments.

 Debt consolidation is also known as credit consolidation or bill consolidation.
-The number one aim of debts or bills consolidation is to get out of debts faster.
+The number one aim of debts or bill consolidation is to get out of debts faster.

 However, there are a number of pitfalls of which one must be aware to ensure the process has the desired effect.
 Ignored, your situation could actually become worse.

-So let’s take a look at some bill or debt consolidation questions you may have been afraid to ask.
+So before getting professional debt solution services here, let’s take a look at some bill or debt consolidation questions you may have been afraid to ask.

 1. Could I wind up owing more money?